Vehicle-Related Insurance Fraud

 What is it?

-A type of property fraud and/or casualty fraud, vehicle insurance fraud is the most common type of insurance fraud that occurs in Virginia.
+A type of property fraud and/or casualty fraud, vehicle insurance fraud is the most common type of insurance fraud in Virginia.
 Attempting to make money through false claims of car accidents or accident-related injuries is insurance fraud.
 It may involve a person damaging their own vehicle, scammers staging a crash or mechanics overcharging for or lying about repairs.

 What does it look like?